essanpupil/autowebsearch/README.md

 3. website_analyzer, python package to analize website.
 The main objective is to determine if the websites are scam or not.
 The decision is made based-on certain rules.
 4. operation, django app that give interface to control all the above package & apps.
 5. administrative, django app to manage user that can operate this project.
 And also manage client that uses this project to protect their interest.
-    I reset this project in order to make a more clean and proper django project.
-I'll start working on the number 1 now